 - Understand Users: It's an excellent way for brands to get customer insights about their products or services.
 Collecting in-app feedback can help you understand what users like and dislike about your app and what future features they want.

-How to collect in-app mobile feedback?
+How do we collect in-app mobile feedback?

 In-app feedback in a system that prompts the user to rate their experience after they have used the app.
 It can be used as a marketing technique to improve customer satisfaction and retention.